|

 SWCPC 533

 Image of an Italian bread oven used in Thurber, Texas.
-Thurber is now a
+Thurber is now a ghost

 mining site in Texas.
-Thurber is located about seventy-five miles west of Fort Worth in
+Thurber is located about seventy-five miles west of Fort

-northwest Erath County.
+Worth in northwest Erath County.

 Black, William

-Photograph collection, 1879-1883
+Photograph Collection, 1879-1883

 55 copy prints